Bone Therapeutics Lab

 Our expertise in studying the mevalonate pathway and protein prenylation led to a new research focus on mevalonate kinase deficiency, a rare autoinflammatory disease caused by mutations in an enzyme in this pathway.
 We recently demonstrated that protein prenylation is defective in circulating blood cells in patients with this disorder, leading to enhanced assembly of the NLRP3 inflammasome.
 Our current studies aim to further clarify the cause of inflammation in this disease and to develop new therapeutic approaches that restore normal protein prenylation.

 We have strong collaborative links with members of the Immunology Division and Cancer Division.
-Our work is funded by grants from NHMRC, Cancer Council NSW, Allergy & Immunology Foundation Australasia, Marian & EH Flack Trust, and a revolutionary team award (program grant) from Prostate Cancer Foundation Australia/Movember.
+Our work is funded by grants from NHMRC, Cancer Council NSW, Allergy & Immunology Foundation Australasia, Marian & EH Flack Trust, Mrs Janice Gibson and the Ernest Heine Family Foundation, St Vincent's Clinic Foundation, and a revolutionary team award from Prostate Cancer Foundation Australia/Movember.